dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0701.md

 In general, choose the data type that uses the smallest number of bytes but can still handle all the data you want to store in the variable.

-An exception to the “smallest number of bytes” rule is Long.
+An exception to the "smallest number of bytes" rule is Long.
 Most VBA programmers use Long instead of Integer because doing so offers a slight performance increase.
 But for small procedures, you would never notice any difference between Integer and Long data types.

 TABLE 7-1